Characteristic classes of flags of foliations and Lie algebra cohomology: The core of the proof

 \subsection{Parabolic subalgebra}

 Consider the Lie algebra of matrices $\gl_{m+n}$.
-Let $\b$ be it's parabolic subalgebra with maximal reductive subalgebra isomorphic to the Lie algebras of matrices with two blocks $\gl_m\oplus\gl_n$.
-Note that $\b$ is embedded into the Lie algebra $WL(m|n)$ and, moreover, $\b$ is isomorphic to the intersection $WL(m|n)\cap \gl_{m+n}$ inside $W_{m+n}$.
-In this subsection we state general homological results on relative homology of parabolic subalgebra $\b\hookrightarrow\gl_{m+n}$.
-All proofs are postponed to Appendix~\ref{sec::parabolic}.
+Let $\b$ be it's parabolic subalgebra, with maximal reductive subalgebra isomorphic to the direct sum $\gl_m\oplus\gl_n$.
+Note that $\b$ is embedded into the Lie algebra $WL(m|n)$, and, moreover, $\b$ is isomorphic to the intersection $WL(m|n)\cap \gl_{m+n}$ inside $W_{m+n}$.
+In this subsection we shall present several general homological results on relative homology of the parabolic subalgebra $\b\hookrightarrow\gl_{m+n}$, with all proofs postponed to Appendix~\ref{sec::parabolic}.